Willy-McNamara/freequency/deployment-and-documentation/SECURITY_IMPLEMENTATION_SUMMARY.md

 - Backward compatible with existing functionality
 - Frontend security is transparent to users
 - CSRF protection automatically initialized
+- Infrastructure security automatically enforced

 ---

-_This implementation provides enterprise-grade security for both frontend and backend, with comprehensive protection against common web vulnerabilities._
+_This implementation provides enterprise-grade security for both frontend and backend, with comprehensive protection against common web vulnerabilities and a roadmap for advanced security enhancements._